 Key information

-- Competitive bid funding: initial bidding window for Round 6 is open between 16 April 2025, 10 am AEST and 11 June 2025, 5 pm AEST.
+- Competitive bid funding: initial bidding window for Round 6 opened 16 April 2025, 10 am AEST has been extended until 2 July 2025, 5pm AEST.
 Please refer to latest fleets incentive guidelines for eligibility, funding and application rules and requirements.

 Key resources: